raidel-a/soniDough/README.md

 # Project Overview

 This project is a music streaming web application built with React and TypeScript, and it uses Next.js for server-side rendering.
-The application allows users to search for songs, like songs, and view their library of liked songs.
+The application allows users to upload, search for songs, like songs, and view their library of liked songs.

 ## Key Features